mecid/mecid.github.io/_posts/2019-12-18-the-power-of-viewbuilder-in-swiftui.md

 {% include friends.html %}

-#### @FunctionBuilder
+#### Result builders
-*@ViewBuilder* is one of the possible function builders.
-The function builders feature of Swift is described in [Swift Evolution Proposal](https://github.com/apple/swift-evolution/blob/9992cf3c11c2d5e0ea20bee98657d93902d5b174/proposals/XXXX-function-builders.md).
-The main goal of function builders is providing *DSL* like syntax.
+*@ViewBuilder* is one of the possible result builders.
+The result builder feature of Swift is described in [Swift Evolution Proposal](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md).
+The main goal of result builder is providing *DSL* like syntax.
 Let's take a look at a very quick example of *@ViewBuilder* usage.

 ```swift
 import SwiftUI